 The way ad blockers work is through Safari extensions.
 This feature has been around since iOS 9 and isn't solely restricted to removing pesky adverts - in fact, there's a wide variety of useful add-ons.

 To set up an ad blocker you'll first need to acquire one from the App Store.
 You'll find plenty of options, such as AdBlock Plus and AdGuard.
 For this tutorial we've opted for AdGuard, but the instructions will be virtually identical for any ad blocker.

 Go back to the home screen and select Settings > Safari, then look in the General section for Content Blockers.
 (This option appears only when you have a relevant app installed.)
-Tap it and you'll see a list of any ad blocker you have installed.
-Tap the toggle switch to the right of AdGuard to turn it on; this will turn green.
+Tap it and you'll see a list of any ad blockers you have installed.

-Open AdGuard once more and the red warning should have been replaced by a placid green message (or an orange one if you've enabled only some of the permissions), meaning you're able to start configuring the app itself.
+Open AdGuard once more and the red warning should have been replaced by a placid green message (or an orange one if you've enabled only some of the permissions), meaning you're able to start configuring the app.
 This isn't as daunting as it sounds, because AdGuard has a set of defaults aimed at ensuring a speedy, ad-free online experience.

 Each blocker will have different methods for setting up filters, so check the help sections to discover the way it's done on that particular app.
-One of the advantages of AdGuard is that the home page features a video at the top which takes you through the steps for refining the blocking techniques.
+One of the advantages of AdGuard is that it features a video to take you through the steps: open Settings, then tap About > How to use.

 Consider using the whitelist feature.
-This instructs the blocker to exempt certain websites, meaning ads will still appear when you're visiting them.
+This instructs the blocker to exempt certain websites, meaning adverts will still appear when you're visiting them.
 This is a good thing because it allows the sites to receive revenue and continue providing you with the content you enjoy.
 Use this feature on sites with unobtrusive advertising which you wish to support.